viszec/vue-node-express-posts/README.md

 ```

 ## App Info
-> Special thanks to Brad Traversy for the course, if you want more references, you can follow his YouTube channel.
+> Special thanks to Brad Traversy for the course, if you want more references, please follow his YouTube channel.

 ### Author